Automotive Collision Repair Program / Course

 - Interior Trim and Upholstery Technician

-Employment for collision repair technicians is expected to grow 6% through year 2024.
+Employment for Automotive Collision Technology Technicians is expected to grow 6 percent through the year 2024.
 Demand for qualified collision repair technicians will increase as the number of motor vehicles in operation continues to grow in line with the nation’s population.

-The average wage for Automotive Body Repair and Refinishing Technicians is $19.63 hourly, $40,830 annually.
+The average wage for Automotive Collision Technology Technicians is $19.63 hourly or $40,830 annually.